-The VA/DoD Clinical Practice Guideline for the Management of Pregnancy Version 3.0 (2018) and ACOG Committee Opinion No. 757: Screening for Perinatal Depression (2018) state that a screening for postpartum depression should be included in the postpartum visit.
-Both resources reference the 10-question Edinburgh Postnatal Depression Scale (EPDS), which is a valuable and efficient way of identifying patients at risk for "perinatal" depression.
+A screening for postpartum depression should be included in the postpartum visit [3,4].
+The 10-question Edinburgh Postnatal Depression Scale (EPDS) is a valuable and efficient way of identifying patients at risk for "perinatal" depression.
 The EPDS is easy to administer and has proven to be an effective screening tool.
 Mothers who score above 13 are likely to be suffering from a depressive illness of varying severity.
 The EPDS score should not override clinical judgment.
 A careful clinical assessment should be carried out to confirm the diagnosis.
 The scale indicates how the mother has felt during the previous week.
 In doubtful cases it may be useful to repeat the tool after 2 weeks.